Gather Together

 Engage the Heart and Mind

 This is a time for the whole soul to be fed on a daily basis.
 Incorporate subjects that develop the moral imagination and can be enjoyed by all ages: art, music, nature study, and poetry.
-You do not have to do every subject every day, however; music and art appreciation, Shakespeare, and nature study only need to be studied one day a week.
+You do not have to do every subject every day, however; picture and composer studies, Shakespeare, and nature object lessons only need to be studied one day a week.

 Family relationships are held together by the “glue” of ritual.
 Rituals are more than routines; they have a spiritual and emotional significance that bind us together.
 Lighting candles, cuddling on the couch with a read-aloud, drinking hot chocolate, or reciting a family cheer are all ways to start or end your Gather time.